-These keto scrambled eggs are the best scrambled eggs to start the day on a keto diet.
-If you are not fasting in the morning, this fulfilling keto breakfast is ready in 15 minutes with only 1.5g of net carbs and a great alternative to fried eggs!
+These keto scrambled eggs are the best Scrambled Eggs to start the day on a keto diet.
+If you are not fasting in the morning, this fulfilling keto breakfast is ready in 15 minutes with only 1.5 grams of net carbs and a great alternative to fried eggs!

 Keto breakfasts often include eggs and if you are bored of fried eggs or omelettes, let me introduce you to keto scrambled eggs.
 Scrambled eggs require only 3 ingredients.
 All you need to make plain scrambled eggs are:

 That is a big question when it comes to scrambled eggs.
 I believe you shouldn’t add any milk or cream to your scrambled eggs.